joosthvanderlinden/joosthvanderlinden.github.io/_posts/2016-06-13-datathon-story.md

 comments: false
 ---

 In this blog post, I will share my story and experiences on running a datathon in Melbourne.
 Running one yourself?
-Make sure you check out my other blogpost, in which I share my tips and lessons learned.
+Make sure you check out my [other post](http://joosthvanderlinden.github.io/datathon-tips/), in which I share my tips and lessons learned, and the [overview video](http://joosthvanderlinden.github.io/datathon-video/) for a quick intro.

 ### Founding the Melbourne Datathon
 Back in December 2014, I read a few [articles](http://www.datanami.com/2014/11/24/datathons-emerge-training-recruitment-tool/) about the concept of a datathon and I thought it would be fun to organize one in Melbourne.
 But where to start?
 I had just started going to the local data science Meetup.
 I got in touch with the organizer ([Phil Brierley](https://au.linkedin.com/in/philbrierley)) who was immediately excited about the idea too.
 Lucky for me, Phil knows practically everyone and everything doing data science in Melbourne.
 I had found myself a co-organizer.